sevesilvestre/AsianHateCrimeAnalysis/README.md

 GROUP BY hc.incident_id, hc.city_state, hc.data_year, hc.offense_name, hc.incident_id, hc.bias_desc, c.city_state, c.POPESTIMATE2020, u."Land Area (Square Miles)";
 ```
 ## Data Visualizing
-Now that the queriues have been performed and exported in the form of an Excel file, it's time to load them into Tableau and begin data visualizing, my favorite part.
-After creating multiple dashboard and compiling them into a cohesive storyboard, here are the results to the questions I had regarding Asian Hate Crimes in 2019 to 2020:
+Now that the queries have been performed and exported as an Excel file, it's time to load them into Tableau and begin visualizing the data - my favorite part!
+After creating multiple dashboards and compiling them into a cohesive storyboard, here are the results to the questions I had regarding Asian hate crimes from 2019 to 2020:

 ### Did the introduction of COVID affect the # of Asian Hate Crimes in 2020?
 <p align="center">